-Some pillows are made with a protective finish.
+Some pillowcases are made with a protective finish.
 These finishes not only make the pillow look cleaner longer, but also help to prevent dust mites and other allergens from breeding in your pillows.
 Unfortunately, some of these finishes can contain formaldehyde or other chemicals that may cause health problems.

 For instance, formaldehyde is used for wrinkle resistance and improves the penetration of dyes and inks on textiles.
 However, this chemical can cause cancer and allergic reactions.

 Many pillows are filled with polyester or they use polyester covers.
 This synthetic material can cause a lot of health issues, such as allergies, rashes, and breathing difficulties.
-These issues are usually triggered by the tiny particles that can get attached to your skin or fly into your nose.
+These issues are usually triggered by tiny particles that can get attached to your skin or fly into your nose.

-A lot of these polyester pillows are treated with chemicals that can irritate your skin even more.
+Many of these polyester pillows are treated with chemicals that can irritate your skin even more.
 Some cotton and polyester blends are treated with formaldehyde, which can make your pillow toxic.
 There is evidence that formaldehyde, apart from being a known carcinogen, may cause respiratory problems and dermatitis.

 These substances may be used in pillows to mask any chemical smells.
 In some cases, fragrances that have been tested on animals have been used in pillows for this very purpose.